 From its early inhabitants and European settlers to 1960s hippies seeking creative freedom, Sonoma County’s natural beauty has attracted all kinds of artists and artisans, from painters and sculptors to writers and performers of all kinds.
 As a result, Sonoma Valley has become a budding destination for aficionados, with plenty of world-class galleries, museums, music venues and arts festivals to enjoy.
 In fact, downtown Sonoma’s Art Walk, every first Thursday of the month, is a chance to appreciate it all, with live music playing as you stroll from gallery to gallery.

 One of the valley’s most beloved attractions is the annual Sonoma International Film Festival (SIFF).
 Since 1997, this five-day March event has showcased films from some of the world’s finest independent filmmakers, while also offering tastes of Sonoma Valley’s famous artisan wines and farm-to-table cuisine throughout the festival for filmgoers to enjoy.
-Shown in intimate venues all within walking distance of Sonoma’s historic plaza, this year’s Sonoma International Film Festival is Presented by United MileagePlus® cards from Chase*.
+Best of all, the films are shown in intimate venues all within walking distance of Sonoma’s historic plaza.
 Each hand chosen film that is screened is an opportunity to support filmmakers—both the renown and up-and-coming—while also falling under the spell of the valley’s charm.
 And who knows?
 You may even catch a glance of someone famous among your fellow ticket holders.

 And SIFF is just the tip of the iceberg.
 For those who love the arts, there are tons of great options to choose from, featured throughout the year.
 Check out our guide below to find out what most appeals to you.